-S. Rose Road and Sunblaze Drive are city-owned and maintained.
-There are currently no plans to alter or improve the roads abutting the property.
+S. South End Road is city-owned and maintained.
+There are currently no plans to alter or improve the road abutting the property.
 The policies that govern city streets and roads are the adopted 2014 Transportation System Plan and Municipal Code Chapter 12.04 - Streets, Sidewalks and Public Places.
 The City charges a pavement maintenance utility fee (PMUF) for upkeep of road surfaces which will be applied to the property upon annexation.